 Our clinic staff is highly trained in dermatology.
 They are an integral part of our practice and provide patients with the best possible care and support.
 Patients will often be seen by both a medical assistant and a provider.
 Our medical assistants are trained to assist in procedures, see emergency patients, are available for phone consults, and have a vast knowledge of dermatologic conditions.
 They are a huge asset to our clinic.
-Our receptionists (Chris and Lauren) as well as our medical assistants (Bronte, Yuni, Jennifer, Hannah, Tina and Briann) are all here to help.
+Our receptionists (Chris and Jenny) as well as our medical assistants (Hannah, Tina, Briann, Solara, and Kris) are all here to help.

 Chris has worked with Dr. Rich and Amy Simpson since August 2012 as the receptionist.
 When not working, Chris spends time with his beautiful wife Amber and two kids Tegan and Adric.
 They all keep busy working on their house, playing video games, gardening, and crafting.
 Chris has received his Bachelor of Science from Western Oregon University, and has been licensed as an elementary school teacher K-5.
 His dream is to curate a video game museum while creating large art pieces.
 His favorite medium is steel, anything from the smallest diameter wire to large sheets of steel.

 Allie has been with Phoebe Rich Dermatology since March of 2007.
 She became involved with billing about a year and a half later, and then became the clinic’s sole biller in 2010.
 Following a restructuring in the office in Fall 2012, she was given the position of clinic manager.
 A native Portlander, Allie left to attend OSU and received a Bachelors degree in Psychology, with minors in English and Spanish.
 While in Corvallis she worked at Heartland Humane Society and then transferred to the Oregon Humane Society when she moved back up to Portland.
 She loves to travel, play board games, and spend time with family.
-She lives with her husband Wyatt and their cats Awesomecopter and Kimbote.
-Yes, Allie and Wyatt love animals.
-No, they are not crazy cat-people.
+She lives with her husband Wyatt and their much spoiled cat.